JHodgkins/MSP4-MovieBox/README.md

 The total is also inclusive of pstage and adapts dynamically dependant on total cost.

 ##### Search area section
-The search section has only one purpose which is to allow users to easily drill down to th movies that appeal to them in the most efficient way.
+The search section has only one purpose which is to allow users to easily drill down to the movies that appeal to them in the most efficient way.
 The search bar uses dynamic filtering to search all product listing information, using the data stored to return a result to the end user, this can be a single word or an actor who may have played within a movie or even a director, the reasoning for the type of searching is so that related products will be presentated to a user which may appeal even if not realised that for instance a director had directed another film which had not been originally thought of.

 All these sections are present throughout the site to ensure consistency and aid navigation as a user becomes familiar with the e-commerce web applications layout.